Eddy Kenzo

 In 2022, Kenzo was nominated for a Grammy Award for Best Global Performance, for Gimme Love, (Matt B featuring Kenzo).
 The song's U.S. Afrobeats Billboard chart peak was in November 2022, when it hit number 36.
 Matt B and Kenzo performed, Gimme Love at the Eddy Kenzo Festival at Kololo Airstrip in Uganda to an audience of over 20,000, including Uganda's Prime Minister Robinah Nabbanja.
-Kenzo was the first Ugandan artiste to win the BET Award in 2015 and the first Ugandan artist to be nominated for a Grammy award.
+Kenzo was the first Ugandan artist to win the BET Award in 2015 and the first Ugandan artist to be nominated for a Grammy award.

 Early life and education

-Eddy Kenzo whose real name is Edrisah Musuuza was born in Masaka, Uganda.
-His mother died when he was 4 or 5 years old, and he spent the following 13 years living largely on the streets of Masaka and Kampala.
-Initially, Kenzo aspired to be a professional footballer and joined Masaka Local Council FC's camp at age 9.
-He would later receive a sports bursary to attend Lubiri Secondary School in Kampala, but he never finished his studies.
+Edrisah Musuuza was born in Masaka, Uganda.
+His mother died when he was about 5 years old, and he spent the following 13 years living largely on the streets of Masaka and Kampala.
+Initially, Kenzo aspired to be a professional footballer and joined Masaka Local Council FC's camp at the age of 9.
+He received a sports bursary while at Lubiri Secondary School in Kampala, but he didn't complete his studies.

+Kenzo is naturally left-handed, but was constantly beaten by his foster family for eating with the left hand.